 Site Name Address Description And Purpose Particular Local Significance Churchyard All Saints Church Grade 1 listed church with Saxon remnants and churchyard.
 Within the National Landscape.
 Within the Conservation Area.
 Beauty: Particularly beautiful as a rural English churchyard.
 Historic Significance: Within the setting of Grade 1 listed All Saints Church.
-Recreational Value: Accessible to general public for quiet enjoyment Tranquility: Use as a graveyard provides a strong sense of tranquility.
+Recreational Value: Accessible to general public for quiet enjoyment.
+Tranquillity: Use as a graveyard provides a strong sense of tranquillity.
 Richness of Wildlife: large number of trees likely to make the land richer in wildlife.
 Wide Verges Throughout the Parish Defining feature of the design of the Parish.
 Within the National Landscape.
 Beauty: The grass verges on either sides of the streets throughout the parish reinforce the rural character and are a defining aspect of the Design Code.
 Historic Significance: A defining feature as the settlements evolved.
-Recreational value: Open to all for walking Tranquility: Enhances the tranquil aspect of the settlements as dwellings and gardens begin after the wide verges Richness of Wildlife: The wider verges have a variety of trees on them so although the verges are mown the trees are likely to make the area richer in wildlife.
+Recreational value: Open to all for walking.
+Tranquillity: Enhances the tranquil aspect of the settlements as dwellings and gardens begin after the wide verges.
+Richness of Wildlife: The wider verges have a variety of trees on them so although the verges are mown the trees are likely to make the area richer in wildlife.

-Site Name Address Description And Purpose Particular Local Significance Ganthorpe 'green' Ganthorpe Informal raised grass area that is a defining feature of the hamlet.
+Site Name Address Description And Purpose Particular Local Significance Ganthorpe (green' Ganthorpe Informal raised grass area that is a defining feature of the hamlet.
 Beauty: The site is at the entrance to Ganthorpe as a defining feature of the hamlet.
 Within the National Landscape.
 Historic Significance: Crucial to the hamlet's identity.
-Recreational Value: Open to the public for relaxing or walking.
-Tranquility: Even though the green is situated by a road it is tranquil as the hamlet is very small and rural.
-TANKE (AND TO AND TO AN Richness of Wildlife: Two mature trees on the mown green are likely to make the area richer in wildlife.
-Mowthorpe Garden of Rest Mowthorpe Lane Beauty: The burial ground has panoramic views of the North Yorkshire Moors and the Vale of York as it sits on top of the ridge.
+EMERGE LANGE Recreational Value: Open to the public for relaxing or walking.
+Tranquillity: Even though the green is situated by a road it is tranquil as the hamlet is very small and rural.
+Richness of Wildlife: Two mature trees on the mown green are likely to make the area richer in wildlife.
+Mowthorpe Lane Woodland burial with burial rights in perpetuity Beauty: The burial ground has panoramic views of the North Yorkshire Moors and the Vale of York as it sits on top of the ridge.
 It has many different types of trees within it and a mature sloping woodland on one side.
 Recreational value: Accessible to the general public for quiet enjoyment.
-Tranquility: A haven of tranquility immersed in the sights and sounds of nature.
-Richness of Wildlife: The wood begun to be planted in 1997 with trees at various stages in their development.
-Lots of room has been given to allow room for the trees to thrive.
-A diverse range of wildlife already frequents the area including green woodpeckers and hares.
-Private Land - Currently under consideration for inclusion by the owner.
+Tranquillity: A haven of tranquillity immersed in the sights and sounds of nature.
+Richness of Wildlife: Planting of the wood began in 1997 with trees at various stages in their development.
+Lots of space has been given to allow room for the trees to thrive.
+A diverse range of wildlife already frequents the area including Green Woodpeckers and hares.